Pilot officer

-Pilot officer (Plt Off or P/O) is a junior officer rank used by some air forces, with origins from the Royal Air Force.
+Pilot officer (Plt Off) is a junior officer rank used by some air forces, with origins from the Royal Air Force.
 The rank is used by air forces of many countries that have historical British influence.

 Pilot officer is the lowest ranking commissioned officer immediately below flying officer.
 It is usually equivalent to the rank of second lieutenant in other services.

 The equivalent rank in the Women's Auxiliary Air Force (WAAF) was "company assistant", later renamed to "assistant section officer".

 Canada

 The rank was used in the Royal Canadian Air Force until the 1968 unification of the Canadian Forces, when army-type rank titles were adopted.
 Canadian pilot officers then became second lieutenants.
 In official Canadian French usage, the rank title was sous-lieutenant d'aviation.

 United Kingdom

 Origins

 In the Royal Flying Corps, officers were designated pilot officers at the end of pilot training.
 As they retained their commissions in their customary ranks (usually second lieutenant or lieutenant), and many of them had been seconded from their ground units, the designation of pilot officer was a position title rather than a rank.

 On 1 April 1918, the newly created RAF adopted its officer rank titles from the British Army, with Royal Flying Corps second lieutenants becoming second lieutenants in the RAF.
 Consideration was given to renaming second lieutenants as ensigns.
 However, when the RAF's own rank structure was introduced in August 1919, RAF second lieutenants who were qualified pilots were re-designated as pilot officers, a rank which has been in continuous use ever since.
 Those who were not qualified pilots were redesignated observer officers, but this was later phased out and all officers of this rank became pilot officers.